 My academic journey began at Brown University where I studied Old World Archaeology and Art and Geological Sciences.
 While on an archaeological excavation in Greece, I befriended an emerging explorer named Katy.
-I discovered oceanography provided an opportunity to combine my interests in both geology and archaeology.
+I discovered that oceanography provided an opportunity to combine my interests in both geology and archaeology.

 After Brown I spent a few years working as a marine researcher traveling the world on oceanographic expeditions.
 Eventually I dove into a Master’s degree at the Graduate School of Oceanography at the University of Rhode Island.
-My subject of choice was Kolumbo - a small underwater volcano northeast of Santorini with stunning undulating cliffs of layered pumice.
+My research subject was Kolumbo - a small underwater volcano northeast of Santorini with stunning undulating cliffs of layered pumice.

 Although perfectly happy to spend every day in the lab picking crystals under a microscope, I had been neglecting a very significant portion of my brain.
 After receiving my Masters at URI, I enrolled in the Science Illustration Program at California State University, Monterey Bay.
 I graduated from the Science Illustration Program with a new interest in carnitas and Photoshop.